hrishimehta/RestClient/README.md

 - **Percentage**: The `Percentage` property represents the percentage of jitter to apply.
 For example, if set to `10`, the jitter will be within 10% of the original wait time.

-- **MaxMilliseconds**: The `MaxMilliseconds` property specifies the maximum milliseconds for jitter.
-If set to `5000`, the maximum added jitter will be 5000 milliseconds.

 ### Example Scenario

 Suppose your system encounters transient failures during HTTP requests to [https://system3.example.com](https://system3.example.com).
 With the provided configuration: